NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

     //!
 Specifies which value represents an invalid (un-initialized) value in the motion vectors buffer float motionVectorsInvalidValue = INVALID_FLOAT;

     //!
-Specifies if tagged color buffers are full HDR (rendering to an HDR monitor) or not Boolean colorBuffersHDR = Boolean::eInvalid;
-    //!
 Specifies if depth values are inverted (value closer to the camera is higher) or not.
     Boolean depthInverted = Boolean::eInvalid;
     //!
 Specifies if camera motion is included in the MVec buffer.